1and2papa/CTAssetsPickerController/README.md

 pod 'CTAssetsPickerController',  '~> 2.9.0'
 ````

 *If you manually manage your libraries, this contol can also be used via git submodule but you have to create resource bundle by yourself.
-Please see [submodules notes](SUBMODULES-NOTES.md) for the details.*
+Please see [wiki](https://github.com/chiunam/CTAssetsPickerController/wiki/Manual-Setup-(v2)) for the details.*

 ## Running the demo app